jawline/risc-v-emulator/README.md

 # Risc-V Emulator

-This project implements the base RV32I ISA in Rust in an attempt to be as simple as possible.
+This project implements the base RV32I ISA.
 We do not include anything beyond the base user-mode ISA but it is sufficient to run programs compiled by GCC with some custom ecalls to observe IO.

 ## Hello World